ysfalh/youssefallouah.com/index.md

 ---

 <p style="text-align: justify;">
-I am a final-year PhD student at <a href="https://www.epfl.ch/en/">EPFL</a> working on trustworthy machine learning.
+I am a final-year PhD student at the Swiss Federal Institute of Technology Lausanne, <a href="https://www.epfl.ch/en/">EPFL</a>, working on trustworthy machine learning.
 My research interests include privacy, robustness, and unlearning, especially within distributed and collaborative learning environments.
 I graduated from <a href="https://www.polytechnique.edu/en/">Ecole Polytechnique</a> in Mathematics and Computer Science, and have also conducted research at <a href="https://www.amazon.science/">Amazon</a> and <a href="https://www.stanford.edu/">Stanford University</a>.</p>